Dstaikos/go-reloaded/docs/tests.md

 <h4>Paragraph</h4>

 As John said : ' I saw 2D (hex) birds and 1011 (bin) cats ' yesterday .
 It was a amazing experience !!
-This was truly fun (up, 3) .Can’t wait to do it again(cap, 2).
+This was truly fun (up, 3) .Can’t wait to do it again(cap, 2)...

-Output: As John said: 'I saw 45 birds and 11 cats' yesterday .
+Output: As John said: 'I saw 45 birds and 11 cats' yesterday.
 It was an amazing experience!!
 This WAS TRULY FUN.
-Can’t wait to do It Again.
+Can’t wait to do It Again...